 Increased Distribution of Video Game Streaming

-Forced to stay at home, people are much more active in surfing communities in games of interest to them in search of interesting techniques, easter eggs, tips and just examples of a beautiful game.
-Therefore, streaming is moving beyond the classic YouTube and spreading to social networks, personal blogs and other platforms like Twitch, Periscope and others.
-People connect to the streams of their favorite franchises not only from PCs, but also from smartphones, tablets and even TVs, demonstrating a stable trend of moving away from standard television content towards custom gaming one.
+Forced to stay at home, people are much more active in surfing communities of the games they are interested in in search of interesting techniques, easter eggs, tips and just examples of a beautiful walkthrough.
+Therefore, streaming goes beyond classic YouTube and extends to social networks, personal blogs and other platforms such as Twitch, Periscope and others.
+People connect to the streams of their favorite franchises not only from PCs but also from smartphones, tablets and even TVs, demonstrating a stable trend of moving away from standard television content towards custom gaming one.

 Clearer Touch of Inclusivity in Games

 Video games are a great way to draw the attention of a wide variety of audiences to issues of racism, sexism and homophobia, many of which have literally blown up the current year.
-The Sims 4 can be considered one of the most inclusive games in the industry today, because it gives players the freedom to create their own character, of any skin color, of any nationality or religion.
+The Sims 4 can be considered one of the most inclusive games in the industry today, because it gives players the freedom to create their character with any skin color, any nationality or religion.

 Games that allow you to customize characters down to the smallest detail are popular with players.
 Therefore, the developers keep it in service.
 The trend towards inclusiveness will continue as the world becomes more receptive to different cultures and preferences.

 With the diversity and inclusiveness of games, it becomes much more apparent to players that they are open to the realization that everyone is different and that is great.
-Diversity may become more prevalent in video games as sectors across the entertainment industry strive for equality.
+Diversity may become more prevalent in video games as sectors of the entertainment industry move towards equality.